Kärcher Vacuum cleaner VC 3

 Features and benefits

-Multi-cyclone technologyEliminates the need to repeatedly change filter bags and buy expensive replacements.
+Multi-cyclone technologyNo loss of suction power.
+Saves you money as no filter bags are used.
 The waste container can be cleaned out simply with water.

-HEPA 13 filterReliably filters the finest dirt, such as pollen and other allergy-triggering particles.
-Clean exhaust air – for a healthy living environment.

-Detachable floor nozzleOption to attach additional accessories for ideal cleaning in every area of the home.
+EPA 12 filterCatches 99.5% of dust and particles.
+Protects health.
+Improves the home environment.

 Specifications